Walter Huston: Career

 In 1909, with his marriage foundering, he appeared with an older actress named Bayonne Whipple (born Mina Rose, 1865–1937).
-They were billed as Whipple and Huston and, in 1915, they married.
-Vaudeville was their livelihood into the 1920s.
+They were billed as Whipple and Huston.

+Walter and Rhea Gore Huston divorced in 1913, and in December 1914, Huston married Mina Rose.
+Vaudeville was their livelihood into the 1920s, and Walter's son John was sent to live and study in boarding schools.
+During summer vacations, John traveled separately with each of his parents – with father Walter on vaudeville tours, and with his mother Rhea to horse races and other sports events.

-Huston began his Broadway career on January 22, 1924, when he performed there in the play Mr. Pitt.
+Walter Huston began his Broadway career on January 22, 1924, when he performed there in the play Mr. Pitt.
 He then solidified his Broadway career with roles in productions such as Desire Under the Elms, Kongo, The Barker, and Elmer the Great.

 Once talkies began in Hollywood, he was cast in both character roles and as a leading man.
 His first major role was portraying the villainous Trampas in The Virginian (1929), a Western that costars Gary Cooper and Richard Arlen.
 Some of Huston's other early sound roles include Abraham Lincoln (1930), Rain (1932), and Gabriel Over the White House (1933).

+The career of Mina Rose (a.k.a.
+Bayonne Whipple) did not follow the same trajectory as Huston's, and their act -- and marriage -- collapsed after Huston began to accept solo work.
+After several years of separation, the two divorced in 1931.
+Huston remarried that same year, to Ninetta (Nan) Sunderland, and the two remained married until Huston's death.

 Huston remained busy on stage and screen throughout the 1930s and 1940s, becoming during that period one of America's most prominent actors.
 He starred as the title character in the 1934 Broadway adaptation of Sinclair Lewis's novel Dodsworth as well as in the play's film version released two years later.
 For his role as Sam Dodsworth, Huston won the New York Film Critics Circle Award for Best Actor and was Oscar nominated.
 He performed "September Song" in the original Broadway production of Knickerbocker Holiday (1938).
 Huston's recording of "September Song" is heard repeatedly in September Affair (1950).